damige/xpsfan/README.md

 # xpsfan

 -- WARNING, your laptop may overheat! use with caution.
-I will not be responcible for any damages --
+I will not be responsible for any damages --

 Arch-linux Tool to lock the fan on dell XPS13 (9350)